 Einstein said that he would never have discovered the theory of relativity if he had not been a violinist.
 Many other famous scientists were also musicians.

-Enhanced Pattern Recognition Pattern Recognition is just one of many areas where NIH Philharmonia scientist put their musical backgrounds to work every day.
+Enhanced Pattern Recognition is just one of many areas where NIH Philharmonia scientists put their musical backgrounds to work every day.

 Former first violin Dr. David Sonntag is a research toxicologist for the Department of Defense.
 His dissertation work at the University of Cincinnati involved evaluation of novel DNA motifs that appear prone to musicians.